Atlanta Scooter Accident Lawyers

 - Turning in front of or into a scooter or moped without checking

-Scooter and moped riders are completely exposed to the elements.
+Scooter and moped riders are completely exposed to the elements, placing them at risk for injuries such as road rash, broken bones, and lacerations.
 They have no metal cage around them.
 This is why scooter and moped accidents are often devastating in nature, and why motorists should regard any riders they see on the road with special care.

 Let Our Atlanta Scooter Accident Lawyers Get Started On Your Claim